-The universe includes all types of investment vehicles including but not limited to pools, trusts, special purpose vehicles, exchange-traded funds, model-driven funds, short and long duration funds, and portfolios, warehouses, and other similar vehicles (collectively "Funds" or "Fund").
+The universe includes all types of investment vehicles including but not limited to pools, trusts, special purpose vehicles, closed-end funds, money market funds, prime funds, exchange-traded funds, model-driven funds, short and long duration funds, and portfolios, warehouses, and other similar vehicles (collectively "Funds" or "Fund").
 This methodology provides an overview of EJR's general approach to analyzing Funds and evaluating quantitative and qualitative risks.
 This methodology explains how these factors are combined to form EJR's rating.
-In rating reports for specific investment funds, EJR will elaborate on its method for analyzing industry-specific investment guidelines and structural-specific factors as necessary.
+In rating reports for specific investment funds, EJR will elaborate on its method for analyzing industry-specific investment guidelines and structural-specific factors, as necessary.
 In the future, EJR may publish sector-specific and structure-specific investment fund rating methodologies.